 At present social welfare will pay you €208.5 per week if you can’t work due to illness.
 This is €10,842 per year.
 So imagine if you got were the 1 in 2 who got cancer and were out of work for a sustained period of time your income would drop to €10,842 per annum and that’s only if your employed.

 Interestingly Aviva’s 2019 claim stats were as follows:

 - 3% Cardiac

 The stat’s show how comprehensive the cover is with income protection where people can claim as a result of a bad back, stress, or cancer.
 Essentially if your doctor says you can’t work for any reason you are covered.

 The solution is simple.
 Protect your most valuable asset which is your income with income protection ideally and if you can’t afford income protection there are other alternatives such as specified serious illness cover.

-For most income protection is very affordable given that the government will chip in for you and give you up to 40% off depending in your income.
-Effectively for most if you are earning over €35,300 you will get 40% off your premiums in tax relief.
+For most income protection is very affordable given that the government will chip in for you and give you up to 40% off depending on your income.
+Effectively for most, if you are earning over €35,300 you will get 40% off your premiums in tax relief.